nicodewet/KrakenAsyncAPI/README.md

 An exercise to consume an AsyncAPI specification as a client.

-1. Get [AsyncAPI Specification](asyncapi-websocket-kraken.yml) based on the Kraken Websockets API.
+1. Get an [AsyncAPI Specification](asyncapi-websocket-kraken.yml) based on the Kraken Websockets API.
 2. Install AsyncAPI on local machine.
 3. Validate AsyncAPI on local machine
 4. Compare validation output to commercial API governance tool output.